 In a changing city and in a challenging times, it is always worth reviewing emergency plans and business continuity practices in the event of emergencies.

 It is strongly recommended that businesses sign-up to follow local emergency services via Twitter for up-to-the minute updates including @gmpolice @ManchesterFire @NWAmbulance @MENnewsdesk @BBCBreaking @mancitycouncil.
+On our Twitter feeds @cityco @manchesterbid we only ever share trusted sources.

-Emergencies in Manchester City Centre: What to do
+Emergencies: What to do

-City Centre Evacuation Zoning Map
+Manchester City Centre Evacuation Zoning Map

 What should I do if an evacuation of my zone is required?